What types of income are included? What are the tax rates and allowances? Are you liable to file?

 Example 2.

-Renting a property in your home country gives you income on which you must pay tax in your home country.
-You will still be required to declare the income, but the tax paid will reduce your tax liability here in Spain.
+You rent out a property in your home country and pay tax there.
+You still need to declare this income in Spain, but the tax already paid will offset your liability.

 General Tax Scale and Tax Scale for Savings.

-Tax collection powers in Spain are shared between the central and regional governments.
+Tax collection in Spain is divided between the central government and regional governments, meaning tax scales can vary slightly by region.

 Different regions have their own tax scales, albeit with little variation, which supplement the central estate tax rates.
 You can find a good approximation here.